 48 hours in Split, a picturesque combination of rich Roman history and charming harbor scenery, and here’s how we recommend you spend two days in Split.

-Split is one of those “can’t miss” cities in Croatia, especially if you plan to do any sailing on the Dalmatian coast.
-In fact, Split is a city included in most of Croatia’s favorite travel itineraries, so we aren’t the only ones who think it’s one of Croatia’s gems.
-Kim-Ling of Travel-Ling shares our love for Split after her recent travels to Croatia, and we are excited to share her guest post with ideas on how to enjoy the best of the city when you’re on a time crunch!
+Split is one of those “can’t miss” cities in Croatia, especially if you plan to do any sailing or island hopping on the coast.
+Split is always a city included in those top travel lists, so we aren’t the only ones who think it’s one of Croatia’s best gems.

 How To Spend Two Days In Split: Day 1